Other Names: Japanese Silver Grass

 What Makes it Special?

-Flame Grass features bold plumes of coral-pink flowers rising above the foliage in late summer.
+Variegated Silver Grass features bold plumes of rose flowers rising above the foliage in late summer.
+Its attractive grassy leaves are green in color with showy tan variegation.
+The foliage often turns yellow in fall.
 The silver seed heads are carried on showy plumes displayed in abundance from early fall to late winter.
-Its grassy leaves are green in color.
-As an added bonus, the foliage turns a gorgeous coppery-bronze in the fall.
-The brick red stems are very colorful and add to the overall interest of the plant.
+The tan stems can be quite attractive.

 Not sure yet?
 Keep reading ↓ to achieve Plant Geek Status!

 Variegated Silver Grass is an herbaceous perennial grass with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.